Wellington boot

-The "Wellington" is a common and necessary safety or hygiene shoe in diverse industrial settings: for heavy industry with an integrated reinforced toe; protection from mud and grime in mines, from chemical spills in chemical plants and from water, dirt, and mud in horticultural and agricultural work; and serving the high standard of hygiene required in food processing plants, operating theatres, and dust-free clean rooms for electronics manufacture.

-Sailing wear includes short and tall sailing wellingtons with non-marking, slip-resistant soles to avoid damage to a boat's deck.
-These boots require thermal socks to be worn underneath as the rubber does not provide enough warmth.
+Names

+The term Wellington boot comes from Arthur Wellesley, 1st Duke of Wellington, who instructed his shoemaker to create the boot by modifying the design of the Hessian boot.
+The terms gumboot and rubber boot are both derived from the rubber modern Wellington boots are made from, with the term "gum" coming from gum rubber.

+The terms Wellington boot and gumboot are most commonly used in British English, with the term being occasionally used in American English.
+Instead, the terms rubber boot and rain boot are more commonly used in American English.
+Further, in American English, the term Wellington boot is sometimes used to specifically refer to Wellington boots with a more fashionable design.

 History

 Origins

 The Duke of Wellington instructed his shoemaker, Hoby of St. James's Street, London, to modify the 18th-century Hessian boot.
 The resulting new boot was fabricated in soft calfskin leather, had the trim removed and was cut to fit more closely around the leg.
 The heels were low cut, stacked around an inch (2.5 centimetres), and the boot stopped at mid-calf.
 It was suitably hard-wearing for riding, yet smart enough for informal evening wear.
 The boot was dubbed the Wellington and the name has stuck in English ever since.
 In the 1815 portrait by James Lonsdale, the Duke can be seen wearing the more formal Hessian style boots, which are tasselled.

 Wellington's utilitarian new boots quickly caught on with patriotic British gentlemen eager to emulate their war hero.
 Considered fashionable and foppish in the best circles and worn by dandies, such as Beau Brummell, they remained the main fashion for men through the 1840s.
 In the 1850s they were more commonly made in the calf-high version, and in the 1860s they were both superseded by the ankle boot, except for riding.
 Wellington is one of the two British Prime Ministers to have given his name to an item of clothing, the other being Sir Anthony Eden (see Anthony Eden hat) whilst Sir Winston Churchill gave his name to a cigar, and William Gladstone (four times prime minister between 1868 and 1894) gave his to the Gladstone Bag, the classic doctor's portmanteau.